PREMIERE SPRING 2024 - Watch this space for date and location!

 “Sailing engineless is like an orchestration.
 It's an interaction with the world,

 a complex and beautiful dance.”

 Stephen Hunt, Sailor

-The film is currently in pre-production.
-We are packing for our voyage and readying our spirits for the hard work to come.
+The film is currently in production.
 If you are interested in being part of the project or inquiring about it, please get in touch here.

 To explore this state of being and what it means in relation to our everyday lives, Wind Tide and Oar will pursue a poetic approach to the filmmaking process to develop an intimate response to those at sea, their lived environment and material reality.
 The director’s accomplished 16mm practice and hand-cranked Bolex camera will add to the ‘out of ordinary time’ qualities of the project, aligning the flow of filmmaking with that of traditional seafaring, and developing a unique conversation between the two practices’ characteristics of presence, patience, turbulence and drama.